Skip to ContentSkip to Navigation

 Reach out to someone you trust.

-If you have any questions about sexual health, or require more information on this topic, check out these useful links.
+If you have any questions about sexual health, or if you need more information on this topic, try these useful links

-• Questions/help with (a suspected) STD?
+• Do you have questions about or need help with STDs (actual or suspected)?
 The Groningen Student City website tells you what to do if you think you have an STD, where you can get tested in Groningen, and how you will be tested.
-Sense also offers free STD testing if you are under 25.
+Sense also offers free STD testing if you are younger than 25.

 • Rutgers Foundation (NL and ENG).